 - A farmer decides to replace an old corrugated iron clad storage shed with a new shed in the same position and of the same size.
 The new shed will have a long-run steel roof and timber weatherboard wall cladding.

 - The owner of an old concrete block garage, which has part of its roof missing, decides to demolish it.
-They replace it in the same position with a new, prefabricated timber-framed garage with pre-finished steel roof and wall claddings.
+They replace it in the same position with a new, prefabricated timber-framed garage.
+As the garage is more than one metre from the boundary, a fire rated wall is not required.

 - An elderly couple decide to downsize their deteriorating double garage and replace it with a new single garage.
 This will occupy part of the footprint of the existing garage.